 Here are some helpful tips in approaching a conversation with your partner about snoring and the importance of getting a sound sleep.

-- Have the discussion when you are both calm and take a helpful approach.
+- Have the discussion when you are both calm and take a supportive approach.

-- Tell the person that you care for them and are concerned for his or her health and wellbeing.
+- Tell your partner you care for them and are concerned for their health and wellbeing.

-- Share with him or her that they did not appear to be sleeping well and/or seem tired during the day.
+- Let them know they didn’t appear to be sleeping well and/or seem tired during the day.

-- Help the person understand the negative impact sleep disorders have on their health, their ability to function while awake, their happiness, and their health.
+- Help your partner understand the negative impact sleep disorders have on their health, their ability to function while awake, their happiness, and their health.

-- If the snoring or sleep disorder is keeping you and/or other family awake, gently mention the impact it’s having on all of you.
+- If the snoring or sleep disorder is keeping you and/or other family members awake, gently mention the impact it’s having on everyone.

-- Offer to book an appointment with a doctor or take him or her to one of our Sleep Therapeutics clinics to chat with our staff.
-You may also offer to accompany them if it will make them more comfortable.
+- Offer to book an appointment with a doctor or take them to one of our Sleep Therapeutics clinics to chat with our staff.
+Offer to accompany them to make it easier and more comfortable.